Botswana defeat South Africa in Cosafa Cup clash | Goal.com

 South Africa 2-2 Botswana (4-5 pens): Zebras stun Bafana to reach Cosafa Cup semi-finals

-Botswana came back to defeat South Africa 5-4 on penalties following a 2-2 draw in the 2019 Cosafa Cup quarter-final match which was played in Durban on Sunday afternoon.
+Botswana fought back to defeat South Africa 5-4 on penalties following a 2-2 draw in the 2019 Cosafa Cup quarter-final match which was played in Durban on Sunday afternoon.

 Stand in coach David Notoane named a youthful team which was dominated by South Africa under-23 internationals.